jacob-edenhofer/PolEcon-Oxford2025/README.md

 | 05   | Bonus: Democratic Backsliding              | Strategic erosion of democratic norms          |

 > 📌 **Formative Assessment:**
-> Students can choose between weekly essays (1000 words) or sets of exercises based on the week’s model.
+> Students can choose between weekly essays or sets of exercises based on the week’s model.

 ---